 Why partner with Island Rec?

 Island Rec and the school district share a common goal of providing opportunities for healthy activities and growth.
-As a junior taxing district, Island Rec is once again requesting voter approval for funding to support school athletics, allowing the school district to apply its limited revenue to a strong academic program.
+We are asking Island Rec, as a junior taxing district, to once again request voter approval for funding to support school athletics, thereby allowing the school district to apply its limited revenue to a strong academic program.

 Who currently runs the high school athletic program?

 Through this levy, Island Rec currently pays for the school district to run the middle and high school athletic programs.
 With the renewal of this levy, SJISD coaches and the athletic director will continue to work for the school district, the school district will retain final decisions on program details, and the athletic program will continue to be reimbursed through the Island Rec levy.